Somos (band): History

 On December 29, 2016, Somos announced via their Instagram that they would be taking an indefinite break but promised fans that it was not a permanent end to the band.

 On August 22, 2017, Somos returned with the release of single "Strangers On the Train".

-On August 10, 2019, founding band member Phil Haggerty died.

-The Somos third album Prison On A Hill was released August 30, 2019 on Tiny Engines Records and reached #18 on the alternative Billboard music charts.
+The following year, the band shared on social media that they had begun writing a new album; its completion was confirmed by the band in January 2019 after posting a photo with producer Jay Maas (formerly of Defeater) in the studio.
+On August 10, 2019, it was announced that founding band member Phil Haggerty had died.
+In spite of this, Somos continued on with the release of their third album Prison On A Hill later that month on August 30, 2019.
+The album was released on Tiny Engines Records and reached #18 on the alternative Billboard music charts.
+The band entered a hiatus following the album's release.